fernandospr/blocklist-api/README.md

 * The following Spring Boot compatible dependencies were also added:
   * `spring-boot-starter-validation`.
 E.g. To validate that GET requests to `/v1/ips/{IPv4 address}` contain a valid IPv4 address.
   * `spring-retry`.
 E.g. To retry remote API requests (to IPSum) in case the network or the remote resource is down.
+  * `hazelcast-all`.
+To share the cached blocklist between nodes.

-* When the node starts, it'll retrieve the blocklist from IPSum and put it into cache as a HashSet.
+* When the Standalone/Cluster-Refresher node starts, it'll retrieve the blocklist from IPSum and put it into cache as a HashSet.
 HashSet was chosen because finding an element is O(1).

 * The blocklist is just cached (in-memory), it's not persisted to a file nor a DB.
   * Currently, the blocklist is less than 4 MB, therefore, even when starting a node for the first time, it'll retrieve the blocklist from IPSum and cache it pretty fast.